lenneTech/ng-grapgql-client/README.md

+** deprecated **

+This package is deprecated, please use [@lenne.tech/ng-base](https://github.com/lenneTech/ng-base/) instead.
+It contains all the features of @lenne.tech/ng-graphql-client and many more.

 # NgGraphqlClient

 Angular GraphQL Client by [lenne.Tech](https://lenne.tech) is a library for [Angular](https://angular.io/) to communicate with a server via [GraphQL](https://graphql.org/) using [Apollo Angular](https://apollo-angular.com/docs/).